Updated on: August 1, 2022

 - Split-tunneling — Allows you to choose which apps to route through the VPN tunnel and which apps to route through your local network.

 I really love how ExpressVPN makes it simple to connect to a fast server from your Windows laptop or desktop computer — just click on the Smart Location feature to find the most optimal server for your location, or you can select a server from ExpressVPN’s list of recommended servers.

 I also like that ExpressVPN automatically disables IPv6 traffic and WebRTC leaks, and I found it very easy to enable/disable configurations like automatically launching ExpressVPN upon turning on a Windows device.

-ExpressVPN offers 3 payment plans, including a 1-month, 6-month, and 15-month payment plan (this plan includes 3 free months), allows 5 connections, and backs each plan by a 30-day money-back guarantee.
+ExpressVPN offers 3 payment plans, including a monthly, 6-month, and yearly plan.
+The yearly plan is the best deal — it costs $6.67 / month and comes with 3 free months.
+ExpressVPN allows 5 connections, and backs each plan by a 30-day money-back guarantee.

 🥈 2.
 CyberGhost VPN — Best-Value VPN for Windows